pic

 388.563 μs (157 allocations: 7.645 MiB)

-@floop can also be used for reductions by including @reduce at the beginning of the line with a reduction operation.
-The macro addresses the inherent data race of reductions and avoids false sharing issues.
+@floop can also be used for reductions by placing @reduce at the beginning of the line containing the reduction operation.
+The macro addresses the inherent data race associated with and prevents false sharing.

 x = rand(1_000_000)